mpirnat/lets-be-bad-guys/README.md

 #### Installation: Mac & Linux

-If you're using Python 3.4, create the virtual environment with:
+If you're using Python 3.4 (or later), create the virtual environment with:

     $ pyvenv badguys